* Dollar index edges towards 2019 peak

 Data on Friday showed U.S. employment growth almost stalled in February, with the world’s top economy creating a measly 20,000 jobs, far fewer than expected by analysts.

-On Monday, the British pound gave up 0.4 percent to $1.2968 after briefly dipping to a near three-week low on nervousness over Brexit.
+The big exception was the pound, which gave up one-third of a percent to $1.2973 after briefly dipping to a near three-week low on nervousness over Brexit.
 The currency had already fallen for seven straight sessions.

-Sterling has come under renewed pressure after British foreign minister Jeremy Hunt said on Sunday Brexit could be reversed if lawmakers reject the government’s exit deal.
+Sterling came under renewed pressure after British foreign minister Jeremy Hunt said on Sunday Brexit could be reversed if lawmakers reject the government’s exit deal.

-The British Prime Minister is scrambling - so far unsuccessfully - to secure last-minute changes to an EU exit treaty ahead of the vote, which comes weeks before the United Kingdom is set to leave the European Union on March 29.
+The British leader is scrambling - so far unsuccessfully - to secure last-minute changes to an EU exit treaty ahead of the vote, which comes less than three weeks before the United Kingdom is set to leave the European Union on March 29.

-Mizuho’s Yamamoto said traders are trimming holdings of sterling as rate-hike expectations by the Bank of England are reduced, making the currency increasingly sensitive to near-term events, such as the parliamentary vote.
+Mizuho’s Yamamoto said traders are trimming holdings of sterling on reduced expectations of a rate hike by the Bank of England, making the currency increasingly sensitive to near-term events, such as the parliamentary vote.

 “These days, the UK inflation data isn’t as strong as before,” he said.
 “The rate-hike expectation after the avoidance of the no-deal Brexit is fading away.”

-Against the Japanese yen, the dollar was down 0.2 percent at 110.99 yen.
-(Editing by Jacqueline Wong)
+Against the Japanese yen, the dollar was a shade lower at 111.125 yen.
+(Editing by Jacqueline Wong and Richard Borsuk)